wp-plugins/urtak-for-wordpress/readme.txt

 == Description ==

-Urtak gathers your users’ opinions by enabling them to ask and answer questions about your content.
+[Urtak](https://urtak.com?from=wordpress_plugin) gathers your users’ opinions by enabling them to ask and answer questions about your content.
 Letting your audience actively contribute by generating content with questions results in spending more time on site and sharing your content with their friends.

-Features:
+= Features =

-*   Powered by the people: By letting everyone ask questions, you’ll discover answers to questions you never thought to ask.
+*   Powered by the people
+    By letting everyone ask questions, you’ll discover answers to questions you never thought to ask.
+*   Structured engagement
-*   Structured engagement: Presented as a series of simple Yes/No questions, Urtak provides instant data and organizes opinions into a useful resource.
+    Presented as a series of simple Yes/No questions, Urtak provides instant data and organizes opinions into a useful resource.
+*   Easy moderation
-*   Easy moderation: Filter spam and bad questions out automatically with community moderation, or approve them manually without leaving the WP dashboard.
+    Filter spam and bad questions out automatically with community moderation, or approve them manually without leaving the WP dashboard.
-*   Ask the right questions: Our algorithm prioritizes questions so that the most cared about ones are presented first.
+*   Ask the right questions
+    Our algorithm prioritizes questions so that the most cared about ones are presented first.
+*   Back-end analytics
-*   Back-end analytics: All the information generated is structured and easy to parse.
+    All the information generated is structured and easy to parse.
 The results are immediately available and stored at Urtak.com.

 == Installation ==